xiaozhi-alan-zhu/xiaozhi-alan-zhu.github.io/_posts/2023-09-30-Diffusion-model-2.md

 In this post, we are going to discuss some recent works on conditional generation which means guide the generation process with additional conditions.
 A naive solution is to train a diffusion model specific on certain dataset and generate samples with it.
 However, more commonly, we want to generate samples conditioned on class labels or a piece of descriptive text.
+Building on this, an more sophisticated method is add label $$y$$ into input and, therefore, the diffusion process will take class information into consideration.
+However, due to performance reason, there are multiple algorithm have been proposed to achieve higher generation quality.

 # Classifier Guided Diffusion
 In order to explicit utilize class label information to guide the diffusion process, <d-cite key="dhariwal2021diffusion"></d-cite> applying the gradient of a trained classifier to guide the diffusion sampling process.